-Amounts due from the Australia Department of Foreign Affairs and Trade, Government of Germany, Swedish International Development Cooperation Agency, and Swiss Capacity Building Facility are due in

-Australian dollars, Euros, Swedish Krona, and Swiss Francs, respectively.
-The anticipated amounts reflected above were converted to U.S. dollars based on the conversation rate as of December 31, 2018.
+Amounts due from the Michael & Susan Dell Foundation, Swedish International Development Cooperation Agency, and Swiss Capacity Building Facility are due in Indian Rupee, Swedish Krona, and Swiss Francs, respectively.
+The anticipated amounts reflected above were converted to U.S. dollars based on the conversation rate as of December 31, 2019.